So you want to work in Construction?

 The usual causes for accident in construction are affectionately known as the 'fatal four':

 On the first point, the most commonly violated law of the OSHA (Occupational Safety & Health Administration) is that of fall prevention.
 Adequate steps are often overlooked in minimising the risk of injury from falling - whether that be from scaffolding, roofing or even ladders.
-To understand how to reduce this risk, take a look at this OSHA fact sheet which gives advice on how to take precautions.

 Other repeat offenses that increase injury-risk can also be found here.